tudor-filimon/resemble-mcp/README.md

 Step 5: Quit Claude, and reopen the app.
 It should now be good to go if the hammer icon is visible <img width="42" alt="image" src="https://github.com/user-attachments/assets/4d305469-3fb0-4970-8965-79d852192c46" />

-Step 6: If the hammer icon isn't showing up, check the server logs, ensure your server (virtual environment, interpreter, .env, general code, etc) is configured properly, or https://modelcontextprotocol.io/docs/tools/debugging.
+Step 6: If the hammer icon isn't showing up, check your config file, the server logs for debugging, ensure your server (virtual environment, interpreter, .env, general code, etc) is configured properly, or visit **https://modelcontextprotocol.io/docs/tools/debugging**.